What Ethernet Cable Do I Need?

 Does ethernet really make a difference?
 Yes!
 The type of ethernet cable you have can also make a huge difference, but with so many options out there — it's hard to know which ethernet cable is right for you.
 Our guide will help you figure out which one is best for your internet connection.

-What Is Ethernet and Why Is It Used?
+What Is an Ethernet Cable and Why Is It Used?

 Ethernet is technology that connects between different devices in a network.
 It allows your devices to communicate via a protocol, which is a set of rules or common network language.
 An ethernet cable is a physical, encased set of wires that allows data to travel.
 Compared to wireless technology, ethernet is less vulnerable to disruptions.
+An Ethernet cable is used for faster speeds, like Cat 5e and Cat 6e (or higher).
+Ethernet cables connect your modem, router, computer, and other wired Internet-capable devices to carry broadband signals.
 Ethernet also offers a stronger network security and control than WiFi since devices are connected to a physical cable, making it hard for outsiders to access network data or steal bandwidth for unapproved devices.

-Ethernet Cable Categories and How To Choose One
+Types Ethernet Cables and How To Choose One

 One of the newest ethernet cables available is Cat 7.
 While this is newer technology available on the market, the Cat 7 doesn't offer much more than Cat 6a aside from higher bandwidth.
 Cat 7 cables support speeds of up to 10,000 Mbps, and 600 MHz of bandwidth, while Cat 6a supports 500 MHz.
 The higher bandwidth of Cat 7 allows for faster data transfers, so if you want to download or upload large files, the Cat 7 might be right for you.